carriegale2710/todos-app/front-end/README.md

 ![Todos UI Example](mockups/todo_UI_req.png)

-#### MVP
+#### MVP Progress

+- [ ] Must be able to delete tasks
+- [ ] Must be able to update tasks automatically by changing the task name and the category
+- [ ] You must add your own styling
+- [x] Must be able to duplicate tasks
 - [x] Must be able to add categories
 - [x] Must be able to add new tasks tagged with a task category
-- [ ] Must be able to update tasks automatically by changing the task name and the category
-- [x] Must be able to duplicate tasks
-- [ ] Must be able to delete tasks
-- [ ] You must add your own styling

 #### Bonus

+- [ ] Create a summary section that lists how many of each type of task there are
 - [ ] Come up with a feature that allows us to delete and update task categories
-- [ ] Create a summary section that lists how many of each type of task there are

 ## UI Developer Documentation